GMAT > Verbal for GMAT > Introduction to GMAT Reading Comprehension

 Solved Questions on GMAT Reading Comprehension

-Q.1.
-Directions: These GMAT reading comprehension practice questions are based on the content of a passage.
-Read the passage carefully and choose the best answer to each of the questions on the basis of what is stated or implied in the passage.
+Read the passage carefully and choose the best answer to each of questions #1-5 on the basis of what is stated or implied in the passage.

-a) call to another member of the same pod
+a) call another member of the same pod

 b) locate a possible route through an underwater obstacle